tczartoryski/java-image-processor/README.md

 ## Operations Allowed :

-- Applying an control.commands.filters.Sepia filter to an image.
+- Applying an Sepia filter to an image.
 - Applying an Greyscale filter to an image.
 - Isolating the red-component in an image.
 - Isolating the green-component in an image.